PyQwt/PyQwt5/sphinx/introduction.rst

 Getting help
 ============

-PyQwt and PyQwt3D have a low volume mailing list to answer questions on installation problems and how to use the more advanced features.
+PyQwt has a low volume mailing list to answer questions on installation problems and how to use the more advanced features.
 In particular, many of the more advanced examples using object oriented programming have been written to answer questions.
 Most questions help to improve PyQwt!